djulian2001/compose-consul-cluster-grafana/README.md

 First login with admin:admin.

-Then in the main menu (upper right corner grafana logo), select "Data Source"
+Then in the main menu (upper left corner grafana logo), select "Data Source"

 Click "+ Add data source" input the following: